IssaDia/store_assessment/README.md

 ## 📑 To improve

+- Use SQL architecture model to handle better the application needs
 - Create smaller components when fixing Intrisicate attibutes error
 - Allow to create Products with associated lot items
 - Better UI